 Double down allows a player to double their initial bet, but they can only draw one card.
 This blackjack strategy is selected when a player has an ace.

-As a general As a general Ancre du lien, when a player has 16 or less, they should hit, whereas if they have 17 or more they should stand. blackjack rule, when a player has 16 or less, they should hit, whereas if they have 17 or more they should stand.
+As a general, when a player has 16 or less, they should hit, whereas if they have 17 or more they should stand. blackjack rule, when a player has 16 or less, they should hit, whereas if they have 17 or more they should stand.

 A Basic Blackjack Strategies Chart shows a blackjack player when they should choose to stand, hit, double down, split pairs, or surrender.